How do you get hundreds and thousands of employees excited enough about your company updates to share them with their friends?

 Here are a few things to consider when looking for employee advocacy software:

-Integrations.
+- Integrations.
 You probably have a lot of tools already, so adding yet another one can be painful.
 This is why it is crucial to seek out the tools that consolidate your tech stack, instead of making it more complicated.
-Look for advocacy software that can integrate with your intranet, chat tools, user management systems, and content management software.
+Look for advocacy software that can integrate with your intranet software, chat tools, user management systems, and content management software.

 5. Set a clear launch date